Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Supplementary Experiments

 \subsection{Experimental Support for Principle \ref{principle-not-too-much-seeds}}

 In Section \ref{subsubsec-approach-selection-K}, we have provided Principles \ref{principle-not-too-few-seeds} and \ref{principle-not-too-much-seeds} to guide the determination of $K$.
-From Figure \ref{pic-performance-number-of-seeds} in Section \ref{subsec-exp-performance}, it can be observed that once the number of seeds exceeds the threshold $\overset{\rightharpoonup }{K}$, which is around 4096, further increasing the number of seeds does not show a trend of improved accuracy.
-However, due to the limitations of the Y-axis range, this trend mentioned in Principle \ref{principle-not-too-much-seeds} is not very clearly demonstrated.
-Thus, we present in Figure \ref{pic-marginal-gain-number-of-seeds} the marginal improvement on Rouge-L obtained with each additional seed across different ranges of seed quantity by \app and \apppro in the six scenarios as Figure \ref{pic-performance-number-of-seeds}, respectively.
+From Figure \ref{pic-performance-number-of-seeds} in Section \ref{subsec-exp-performance}, it can be observed that once the number of seeds exceeds the threshold $\overset{\rightharpoonup }{K}$, which is around 4096, additional seeds do not lead to improved accuracy.
+However, the Y-axis range in Figure \ref{pic-performance-number-of-seeds} may obscure the visibility of the trend outlined in Principle \ref{principle-not-too-much-seeds}.
+For better clarity, in Figure \ref{pic-marginal-gain-number-of-seeds}, we present the marginal improvement on Rouge-L obtained with each additional seed within different ranges of seed quantity by \app and \apppro in the six scenarios, respectively.

 From Figure \ref{pic-marginal-gain-number-of-seeds}, we can find that when $K$ is lower than 1024, each additional seed yields a substantial and consistently greater than zero improvement in Rouge-L accuracy on average.
 In other words, within this range, reducing $K$ would result in a noticeable decrease in Rouge-L accuracy of the global model, which can also serve as empirical evidence for Principle \ref{principle-not-too-few-seeds}.
-When $K$ is located in $[1024, 4096)$, the average accuracy gain from each additional seed is very close to 0 in some scenarios.
-When $K$ is larger than 4096, we can have a clear view that increasing the number of seeds yields almost no marginal improvement in accuracy in various scenarios.
-Thus, we have a clear view that $\overset{\rightharpoonup }{K}$ should be 4096 such that when $K > \overset{\rightharpoonup }{K}$, there is no upward trend in the Rouge-L of the global model with the increase of $K$, therefore Principle \ref{principle-not-too-much-seeds} holds.
-Considering that increasing $K$ will incur additional time costs for clients to synchronize the global model as Equation \eqref{eq-obtain-latest-model}, we should choose a smaller K value within a reasonable range.
+When $K$ falls within the range of [1024, 4096), the marginal gain in average accuracy for each additional seed is negligible in certain scenarios.
+When $K$ exceeds 4096, it becomes evident that additional seeds yield negligible marginal gains in accuracy across various scenarios.
+Thus, we can find that $\overset{\rightharpoonup }{K}$ for \app should be 4096 such that when $K > \overset{\rightharpoonup }{K}$, there is no upward trend in the Rouge-L of the global model with the increase of $K$, therefore Principle \ref{principle-not-too-much-seeds} holds.
+Considering that increasing $K$ will incur additional time costs for clients to synchronize the global model as Equation \eqref{eq-obtain-latest-model}, we should choose a smaller $K$ value within a reasonable range.